FOR MORE INFORMATION ON THE SPECIFIC MINISTRIES OF BCC|YOUTH, CLICK THE LINKS BELOW:

 4th and 5th Grade Students are dismissed from the Worship Service 3 times a month in order to participate in an interactive time of community building, fun & play, arts & crafts and a Bible lesson.
 Students are NOT dismissed when our worship service has Prayers for Healing.
 We believe that these prayers are an important part of our church life…one which we want our 4th and 5th graders to be a part of.
 We also bring students back into the worship service at 10:30 when communion is scheduled.

-Kids head back to classroom 5 for an interactive Bible lesson that will help them learn stories and lessons from the Bible.
-You will receive a weekly email letting you know what we’re teaching.
-We’ll also give you ideas on how to connect with your kids throughout the week in order to help the lesson stick with them longer.
+Next is an interactive Bible lesson that will help students learn stories and lessons from the Bible.
+Parents will receive a weekly email letting them know what we’re teaching.
+We’ll also give parents ideas on how to connect with your kids throughout the week in order to help the lesson stick with them longer.
+For more information on the current series, click here.

 After group time, we'll re-gather all students in order to give a final encouragement for the day and to pray for them before they leave.